 If the court finds the following to be true, the disestablishment of paternity may be granted:

-- There is a properly conducted DNA test which proves the person is not the child’s
+- There is a properly conducted DNA test that proves the person is not the child’s biological father.

 - Child support payments are either current or the person has made a significant effort to pay child support.